lowwebtech/low-web-extension/Readme.md

 - take into account carbon footprint of user's electricity (-> co2signal.com)
 - set css prefers-color-scheme to dark
     + look at DarkReader
-- ~~define global option (hardcore / low / medium) and update accordingly other options~~
-- ~~reactive options, most options take effect after a reload of the extension~~

 ### TODO add these websites
 - netflix